Financial-Times/origami/MIGRATION.md

 ### Migrating from v5 to v6

+The following variables have been removed:
+- `$o-icons-use-local-assets` has been removed; icons always come via the image service.
+Local icons could not be coloured, and new icons are published to the image service via fticons, before being included by `o-icons`.
+- `$o-icons-service-base-url` and `$o-icons-service-version` have also been removed.

+The following mixins have been renamed:
+- `oIconsBaseStyles` is now `oIconsContentBaseStyles`.
+- `oIconsGetIcon` is now named `oIconsContentIcon`.
+Its arguments have also changed:
+	- `$container-width` and `$container-height` have been replaced with a single `$size` argument (our icons are square).
+	- `$apply-width-height` has been removed.
+So not to set a width/height set `$size: null` instead.
+	- `$apply-base-styles` has been renamed `$include-base-styles` to match other components.

 ### Migrating from v4 to v5

 The jump from 4 to 5 introduces an entirely new set of icons.
 Using these icons should be a lot easier as they have a uniform amount of white-space around them, so you don't need to individually size icons to work in your application harmoniously.